morriso1/clonedetective/README.md

 ## Under the hood

-**py_clone_detector** is constructed using many amazing python libraries, including scikit-image, numpy, Xarray, pandas, numba, Dask, Dask-image and pyclesperanto-prototype.
+**clonedetective** is constructed using many amazing python libraries, including scikit-image, numpy, Xarray, pandas, numba, Dask, Dask-image and pyclesperanto-prototype.

-Many functions are lazy-loaded and parallelized using [Dask](https://dask.org/), enabling py_clone_detector to scale to large multi-dimensional datasets that do not fit in RAM.
+Many functions are lazy-loaded and parallelized using [Dask](https://dask.org/), enabling clonedetective to scale to large multi-dimensional datasets that do not fit in RAM.

 ## Install